 The underlying philosophy of child support is that children have a right to financial support from both parents, according to the parents' ability to pay.
 A parent's obligation to provide financial support is not removed by issues such as access or custody, or where the children are living or how the parent who is receiving child support is exercising their responsibility.

-As a paying parent, what happens if I don't pay?
+As a liable parent, what happens if I don't pay?

 Any amount you don't pay by the due date will have a penalty added of:

 A further penalty of 2% of the total overdue amount (including penalties that have already been incurred) will be added for each month the amount is overdue.

 If you fail to pay any child support by the due date, we can order all future payments to be made by your employer.
 The employer will be required to deduct child support from your salary or wages each payday.

 We also can make automatic deductions from accident compensation payments and bank accounts to recover any overdue amounts.

 What do I need to do to avoid getting into debt?